MahmoudDawood/learnings/RHEL/Adminstration 2.md

 - %pre before disk partitioning
 - %post after installation

-#### Installation commands
+#### installation commands
-- url --url="..."
-(URL Referring to installation media)
+- url --url="..." (url referring to installation media)
-- repo --name="..." --baseurl=...
-(Additional package for installation, MUST be a valid yum repository)
+- repo --name="..." --baseurl=... (additional package for installation, must be a valid yum repository)
-- text: Forces a text mode install.
+- text: forces a text mode install.
-- vnc: Allows the graphical installation to be viewed remotely over VNC.
+- vnc: allows the graphical installation to be viewed remotely over vnc.

-#### Partitioning commands
+#### partitioning commands
-- clearpart: Removes partitions from the system prior to creation of new partitions.
-By default, no partitions are removed.
+- clearpart: removes partitions from the system prior to creation of new partitions. by default, no partitions are removed.
   - clearpart --all --drives=sda,sdb --initlabel

-- part: Specifies the size, format, and name of a partition.
+- part: specifies the size, format, and name of a partition.
   - part /home --fstype=ext4 --label=homes --size=4096 --maxsize=8192 --grow

-- autopart: Automatically creates a root partition, a swap partition, and an appropriate boot partition for the architecture.
-On large enough drives, this also creates a /home partition.
+- autopart: automatically creates a root partition, a swap partition, and an appropriate boot partition for the architecture. on large enough drives, this also creates a /home partition.

-- ignoredisk: Controls Anaconda's access to disks attached to the system.
+- ignoredisk: controls anaconda's access to disks attached to the system.
   - ignoredisk --drives=sdc

-- bootloader: Defines where to install the bootloader.
+- bootloader: defines where to install the bootloader.
   - bootloader --location=mbr --boot-drive=sda

-- volgroup, logvol: Creates LVM volume groups and logical volumes.
+- volgroup, logvol: creates lVM volume groups and logical volumes.
   - part pv.01 --size=8192
   - volgroup myvg pv.01
   - logvol / --vgname=myvg --fstype=xfs --size=2048 --name=rootvol --grow